-Almost all monitors share a range of common drawbacks in terms of playing sound, and that will inevitably influence the decisions made during online mixing and mastering service work.
+Almost all monitors share a range of common drawbacks in terms of playing sound, and that will inevitably influence the decisions made during audio mixing services work.
 That’s why these drawbacks deserve special attention.
 Some of them will be definitely present in low-cost models (typical for affordable mastering studios), but an acoustic system with too much of these flaws certainly doesn’t belong to the professional sound mixing facility.

 Try to notice if a dull, slow and boomy bass sound is present.
 Colored, incoherent bass without a distinct tone is an extremely irritating characteristic of bad monitors.
 Professional studios speakers should play bass with a clearly audible pitch, not with a low-frequency hum of a single note with the music in the background.